Rheumatology at Harrogate District Hospital

 Paediatric combined clinic: this clinic is designed to meet children’s health needs in an environment in which children and their parents feel more comfortable.
 A multi-disciplinary team, including staff from the regional centre in Leeds, is involved in the clinic.
 The clinic is held once every three months on Friday mornings.

-We also run outreach clinics in Alwoodley, Ripon and Wetherby.
+We also run outreach clinics in Alwoodley, and Ripon.

-Medical Day Unit (MDU): Patients receiving drug therapies via intravenous infusion, will be attending the MDU for their treatment.
+Medical Day Unit (MDU): Patients receiving drug therapies via intravenous infusion, will attending the MDU for their treatment where the experienced staff will take excellent care if you during your treatments.
 We would remind patients with any queries about your appointment, to contact the unit directly.
 Please ensure any blood tests required before your appointment have been taken and the results are available for the team in order to prescribe your treatment in a timely fashion.

 Nurse-led clinics